wp-plugins/kune-in-wp/readme.txt

 == Description ==

-This is a plugin to embed docs from kune.cc (and similar nodes) in Wordpress pages.
+This is a plugin to embed docs from [kune.cc](http://kune.cc/) (and similar nodes) in Wordpress pages.
 Also it will allow to use other kune functionalities in Wordpress (like our [gtalk](https://en.wikipedia.org/wiki/Gtalk) compatible chat).

-Just add a kune document with shorcodes like:
+Just add a kune document with shortcodes like:

 `[kune url='http://kune.cc/#!somegroup.docs.1.2']`